MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### How do we prevent access to the platform once the user leaves the organization?

-You can delete a user from the platform once they leaves the organization.
-Refer [**this article**](../user-management/manage-users/remove-user-from-the-portal.md) to learn how.
+You can delete a user from the platform once they leave the organization.
+Refer to [**this article**](../user-management/manage-users/remove-user-from-the-portal.md) to learn how.

 ### Can a non-signed-in user view my course content?